 The total tuition currently for both in-state and out-of-state residents, including international students, is $21,000.
-An orientation fee of $600 is also required within two weeks of acceptance, unless other arrangements are made with the Director of Student and IT Operations.
+An orientation fee of $600 is also required within two weeks of acceptance, unless other arrangements are made with the Managing Director of WebMBA.
 These costs are subject to change.

 Is the program accelerated?
 How long will it take to earn the MBA degree?

 Your Georgia WebMBA® work is accelerated, consisting of 10 courses.
 Students complete course-work in less than two years.
 Our associates take two courses each term for five consecutive semesters, including at least one summer term.
 No electives are required and no concentrations are provided.
 A non-credit mandatory orientation is held two days at the start of each cohort.
 We typically hold the orientation in Atlanta, Georgia.

 I may need pre-requisites.
 What business courses do I need to start the program?